 Editorial: Piccini JP, Jones WS.
 Triple Therapy for Atrial Fibrillation After PCI.
 N Engl J Med 2017;377:1580-2.

 Presented by Dr. Christopher P. Cannon at the European Society of Cardiology Congress, Barcelona, Spain, August 27, 2017.

-Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Anticoagulation Management and ACS, Anticoagulation Management and Atrial Fibrillation, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Interventions and ACS, Interventions and Coronary Artery Disease
+Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Atherosclerotic Disease (CAD/PAD), Anticoagulation Management and ACS, Anticoagulation Management and Atrial Fibrillation, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Interventions and ACS, Interventions and Coronary Artery Disease

 Keywords: AHA17, AHA Annual Scientific Sessions, Acute Coronary Syndrome, Antithrombins, Aspirin, Atrial Fibrillation, Coronary Artery Disease, Drug-Eluting Stents, Embolism, ESC Congress, ESC2017, Fibrinolytic Agents, Hemorrhage, Myocardial Infarction, Myocardial Revascularization, Purinergic P2Y Receptor Antagonists, Stroke, Thrombosis, Warfarin